 Next, the administrator may limit the availability of the particular payment methods (enabled by the payment provider services integration) using the payment rule configuration.

 Once the payment configuration is complete, the payment methods may be used by customer users during the checkout.
 Payment may be captured immediately or authorized for delayed capture.

 A sales person can view payment history and capture the delayed payment (e.g. when the order is complete and is ready for shipping).

 Create an Integration with a Payment Method Provider¶

 Out of the box, you may integrate OroCommerce with the following systems and services (click the links for detailed guidance):

-This section describes the steps that are necessary to delete integration with the payment provider and disable payment methods they offer in OroCommerce orders and quotes.
+To delete an integration with the payment provider and disable payment methods they offer in OroCommerce orders and quotes:

 Navigate to System > Integrations > Manage Integrations in the main menu.
 The Manage Integrations page opens.